 Not every headache is the consequence of sinus and nasal passage problems.
-For example, many patients visit an ear, nose, and throat specialist to seek treatment for a sinus headache and learn they actually have a migraine or tension headache.
-The confusion is common, a migraine can cause irritation of the trigeminal or fifth cranial nerve (with branches in the forehead, cheeks and jaw).
+For example, many patients visit an ear, nose, and throat specialist to seek treatment for sinus headaches and learn they actually have a migraine or tension headache.
+The confusion is common, a migraine can cause irritation of the trigeminal or fifth cranial nerve (with branches in the forehead, cheeks, and jaw).
 This may produce pain at the lower-end branches of the nerve, in or near the sinus cavity.

 Symptoms Of Sinusitis